 The Scope of Medical Malpractice: A Public Health Crisis

 Recent statistics reveal the true magnitude of preventable medical errors in the United States.
-Research published by Johns Hopkins Hospital indicates that between 250,000 and 400,000 deaths occur annually due to medical errors, making preventable medical error the third leading cause of death in America – behind only heart disease and cancer.
-These sobering figures highlight the urgent need for accountability when healthcare providers fail to meet accepted standards of care.
+Research published by Johns Hopkins Hospital indicates that between 250,000 and 400,000 deaths occur annually due to medical errors, making preventable medical error the third leading cause of death in America, behind only heart disease and cancer.
+These figures highlight the urgent need for accountability when healthcare providers fail to meet accepted standards of care.

-Despite the high incidence of preventable medical errors, studies show that medical malpractice is actually under-litigated.
+Despite the high incidence of preventable medical errors, studies show that medical malpractice is under-litigated.
 Only about 5% of deaths caused by medical errors result in malpractice lawsuits or compensation payouts.
 This reality contradicts the common perception of excessive medical malpractice litigation and underscores how many victims suffer harm without seeking the justice they deserve.

 Why Hire Callahan & Blaine for Your Medical Malpractice Case

 At Callahan & Blaine, we have a tradition of client service and litigation success that goes back nearly four decades.
 Our trial practice reflects our commitment to client service and achieving outstanding results for every case that we take.
-We understand the complexities of the legal system and the legal process involved in medical malpractice lawsuits, and we’re prepared to guide you through every step toward justice.
+We understand the complexities of the legal system and the legal process involved in medical malpractice lawsuits, and we are prepared to guide you through every step toward justice.

-What is Considered Medical Malpractice in California?
+What Is Considered Medical Malpractice in California?

 Medical malpractice occurs when a healthcare provider’s negligent or careless actions fall below the accepted standard of care and cause harm to a patient.
 Medical professionals in California are expected to uphold certain standards that protect patient safety and ensure quality care.
 When working to judge whether or not a person has violated the medical standard of care, there are a variety of factors that will be examined by courts and legal professionals.

 This evaluation begins with determining whether a duty of care has been established between the person who experienced the medical mistake and the medical professional.
-This doctor patient relationship is typically formed the moment a patient seeks treatment and the healthcare provider agrees to provide services.
+This doctor-patient relationship is typically formed the moment a patient seeks treatment and the healthcare provider agrees to provide services.
 Once this relationship exists, the medical provider has a legal obligation to exercise reasonable care and professional competence in treating the patient.

 After a duty of care has been established, it will need to be determined whether or not that duty has been breached.
 For medical malpractice claims, this means examining the situation and determining how a similarly trained medical professional would have reacted or performed under similar circumstances.
 This standard of care analysis looks at what a reasonably competent healthcare provider with similar training and experience would have done in the same situation.